Morail/spe_project/README.md

 respectively **ALOHA** and **CSMA**.

-## Impplementation
+## Implementation
-The simulator is implemented in an object-oriented model.
+The simulator is implemented adopting an object-oriented approach.
 In order to simplify the model, the time is finite and discrete such that it evolves with fixed increment.
 Each increment corresponds to an epoch (see the next paragraph _Configuration_)

 ### Code organization